Charlotte Dacre: Life

 Dacre was one of three legitimate children of John King, born Jacob Rey (c.
 1753–1824), a Jewish moneylender of Portuguese Sephardic origin, who was also a blackmailer and a radical political writer well known in London society.
 Her father divorced her mother, Sarah King (née Lara), under Jewish law in 1784, before setting up home with the dowager Countess of Lanesborough.
-Dacre had a sister named Sophia, also a writer, and a brother named Charles.
+Dacre had a sister named Sophia King, also a writer, and a brother named Charles.

 Charlotte Dacre married Nicholas Byrne, a widower, on 1 July 1815.
 She already had three children with him: William Pitt Byrne (born 1806), Charles (born 1807) and Mary (born 1809).
 He was an editor and future partner of London's The Morning Post newspaper where the author Mary Robinson was the poetry editor and an influence on a young Charlotte Dacre, who began her writing career by contributing poems to the Morning Post under the pseudonym "Rosa Matilda."

+She died on 7 November 1825, in Lancaster Place, London, after a long and painful illness.

 Work

-As a romance novelist, Dacre cast heroines in a way quite different from the norm of the early 19th century, which called for ladies of decorum and good taste.
-Her style was more like that of the male authors of her era, creating aggressive and often physically violent female characters who demonstrate powerful sexual desires and ambition.
-Dacre usually constructed this behaviour in a way that can be at least in part justified by the actions of others.
+In 1798 Charlotte King published with her sister Sophia a volume of Gothic verses, Trifles of Helicon, and dedicated it to her bankrupt father to show 'the education you have afforded us has not been totally lost'.
+She used some of the poems from Trifles of Helicon in Hours of Solitude (1805), published under the pseudonym Charlotte Dacre, which confirms the identity between Dacre and King.
+She wrote verses for the Morning Post and Morning Herald under the name Rosa Matilda.
+Also in 1805 she published The Confessions of the Nun of St. Omer, a Gothic tale of sexual repression and misbehaviour.
+In the preface Dacre claims the book was written at the age of eighteen and left untouched for three years during journeys abroad.
+She wrote a total of four novels: The Confessions of the Nun of St. Omer (1805), Zofloya, or the Moor (1806), The Libertine (1807), and The Passions (1811).

-Of her four major novels, Zofloya is the best known today and sold well on its release in 1806.
-It was translated into German and into French.
-The story has a female character who stalks, brutally attacks and then murders a girl whom she sees as a sexual rival.
-Yet, despite the brutality, the story relates an underlying moral message that young women should beware of the dangers of lust.
+Of her four major novels, Zofloya, or the Moor is the most well-known and sold well on its release in 1806.
+It has been translated into German, French and Italian.
+The novel follows the corruption of the strong and sexually ruthless heroine Victoria, and her gradual enslavement to the charismatic Moorish servant Zofloya (later revealed to be Satan).